veeralakshmi8/My-Project_Devops/Maven.md

 mv apache-maven-3.8.6 maven

 cd maven--cd conf---vi setting.xml---where all details available here we have to give the details of nexus or any artifactory details for storing the artifact

+## we have to set up environment varible to work maven commands